MynockSpit/endless-sky-data-editor/readme.md

 ## Searching

 Search happens on a resource-by-resource basis.
-Every term you provide MUST at least one line in the resource.
-If all terms are matched, the entire root resource is displayed.
+Every term you provide MUST match at least one line in the resource.
+If all terms are matched at least once, the entire root resource is displayed.

 - The `#` prefix can be used to search for resource types.